 Some clays are “harder” or “firmer” which means they’re more abrasive.
 These types of clay will have an easier time removing waxes, sealants and coatings.
 A lot of car detailing brands will have different grades of clay to choose from.

-It’s not advices to use a clay bar, mitt, or cloth on a ceramic coated car because it will break down the coating, or cause swirl marks.
+It’s not advised to use a clay bar, mitt, or cloth on a ceramic coated car because it can break down the coating, and cause swirl marks.
 You can use an iron fallout and tar remover instead to safely remove contamination without using clay.

 Take a look at this article I’ve written on coatings vs clay bars to find out more.

 Is It Best to Remove the Wax Before Claying?